spatie/uptime-monitor-app/README.md

 To complete your installation these steps must be performed:

-1. You should add the following command to your cron table.
+First uou should add the following command to your cron table.
 It should run every minute:

 ```bash
 php <installation path>/artisan schedule:run
 ```

-2. Specify a Slack webhook url in the `notifications.slack.url` key in `configuration.php` found in the installation directory.
+Secondly, specify a Slack webhook url in the `notifications.slack.url` key in `configuration.php` found in the installation directory.
 You can [create a new webhook url](https://my.slack.com/services/new/incoming-webhook/) on the Slack website.

 ## Configuration